This tasty keto tuna melt is the ultimate comfort food. In this easy recipe, I use microwave keto bread.

 The ingredients you’ll need

-Here’s an overview of what you’ll need to make this recipe.
+Here’s an overview of what you’ll need to make this delicious keto lunch.
 The exact measurements are listed in the recipe card below:

 Scroll down to the recipe card and video for the detailed instructions.
 It’s not a difficult recipe, although it does have three parts.
 Here are the basics:

-I use 90-second bread, a quick microwave bread that I make with coconut flour.
+I like to use 90-second bread when making keto tuna melts.
+It’s a quick microwave bread that I make with coconut flour.
 It’s a bit spongy and eggy if not toasted.
 But toasting greatly improves its flavor and texture.

 You can also use keto English muffins, made with almond flour.
 I think they taste better than 90-second bread, but they are higher in calories.
 Whether that’s a concern or not is up to you.